As seen in the June 28, 2021 INCOMPAS eNewsletter

 Q: What does your company do and how long has it been in operation?

-Q: Please tell us about company’s top executives and the work that they are doing in our industry.
+Q: Please tell us about your company’s top executives and the work that they are doing in our industry.

 Q: Where do you provide services?

 Bandwidth owns and operates a world wide software-integrated voice network,enabling enterprise customers to reach 60+ countries covering more than 90 percent of the world’s GDP.
 In every country where we operate, we connect directly to a partner who forms part of the PSTN.
 In 29+ countries, we have National Operator status with the National Regulatory Authorities.
 This enables Bandwidth to provide unprecedented network resilience, cost, and support for our customers.

 Q: What types of products and/or services do you offer your customers?

 Bandwidth has four portfolios of products, which empower our customers with access to voice, messaging, 911, and phone number management services from the cloud.

 Voice: Bandwidth’s Voice portfolio includes Inbound calling, Outbound calling, Toll-Free Voice, and our Voice API, which does not require any SIP infrastructure.
 Our Enterprise SIP Trunking services can also be used to directly power the PSTN connectivity behind UCaaS, CCaaS, and Conferencing platforms.

 Messaging: Bandwidth’s complete messaging portfolio has a solution for nearly any SMS, MMS or group messaging use case imaginable.
 Developers can use our robust API platform to build their own messaging application, or integrate directly into a CRM or other existing solution.
 Toll-free SMS and the new Local A2P API offer innovative, new routes for high-volume messaging use cases like appointment reminders, shipment notifications, or customer loyalty and retention campaigns.